Support Articles

 Boot From Install Media

 Once you have the disk made, reboot your system.
-You'll need to tell the computer to boot from the Live Disk.
-Immediately after you turn the computer on:
+You'll need to tell the computer to boot from the Live Disk by accessing the Boot Menu using the key combos in this article.

 Once Ubuntu starts, you will be asked to Try Ubuntu without installing or to Install Ubuntu.
 If you are attempting to restore a broken operating system, please choose Try Ubuntu.